 Matthew J DeVay

-I am a former chemist looking to leverage his vast knowledge of statistics and experimental design into a career with more growth opportunities while reducing risks to my long-term health
+I am a former chemist looking to leverage his vast knowledge of statistics and experimental design into a career with more growth opportunities while avoiding risks to my long-term health.

 Visualizing FBI Crime Reporting Data with Dash/Plotly: FBI crime statistics are published in unfriendly formats and have inconsistent formatting.
 This project cleaned and aggregated data from summary statistics.
 This data was then amended with policy information.
 Dash/Plotly was used to build a dashboard to visualize the effects of said policy changes.
 This project is ongoing, and the current iteration is utilizing both NCR and Victim Survey raw data.
 Currently, I am working on an engine to parse the proprietary FBI flatfiles used to store the raw data.